 Crossing into University Boulevard, a mere 200m away, you can see a giant-sized effigy of a seated Amir Temur.
 It’s a busy roundabout but if you time it right with the traffic lights you’ll be able to cross over.

-1) Hazrati Hizr Mosque — this 17th century mosque was renovated in the 1990’s and is quite new looking.
+1) Hazrati Hizr Mosque — this 17th-century mosque was renovated in the 1990s and is quite new looking.
 You are not allowed to take photos inside this mosque.

 Travelling in economy class was easily as comfortable as the Tashkent-Samarkand business class section.
 The carriage is open-styled with two seats on each side of the aisle.
 You are able to order food and drinks from the vendor who walks down the aisle.

 Bukhara is known as a museum town with over 140 ancient monuments dating back more than 2000 years.
 The old city was another important trading post on the lucrative Silk Road route.
 Bukhara’s old city was classified as a UNESCO world heritage listed site in 1993.

-Tip: If you like old war memorabilia, then opposite Chor minor was a small market selling all kinds of old war memorabilia including old original military medals and uniforms.
+Travel Tip: If you like old war memorabilia, then opposite Chor minor was a small market selling all kinds of old war memorabilia including old original military medals and uniforms.
 It was the only one we saw during our two weeks in Uzbekistan.

 We also asked about singing birds that we had seen that were kept in cages with a cover over them at restaurants and businesses.
-He told us that this musical bird was a ‘quail’ and keeping them covered prompted them to sing!
-We wondered if instead, it was a cry for freedom.
+He told us that this musical bird was a ‘quail’ and that keeping them covered prompted them to sing.

 This old stone pool used to be a meeting place in past times where people drank water, washed and talked.
 Nowadays, many have been filled due to problems with water-borne diseases.
 However, the Lyabi Haus pool remains and to this day, is still a popular place where you can find alfresco dining and a place to relax from the days travelling.

 Nearby the Lyabi Hauz pond is the Nadir Devon Begi Madrasah.
-The courtyard within has the typical stalls selling Uzbek wares, but you’ll also find metalworkers gently working the metal with their hammer and chisel.
+The courtyard within has the typical stalls selling Uzbek wares, but you’ll also find metalworkers gently working the metal with their hammers and chisel.

 These three attractions are all close together.
 We recommend visiting the adjoining Kalyan Mosque first, which you must depart just prior to sunset, as it still operates as a mosque.

 The beautiful 12th-century Kalon minaret towers over the old city.
 This 45m high landmark is great to orient yourself during walks.
-Opposite to the mosque entrance is the beautiful facade of Miri-Arab Madrasah.
+Opposite the mosque entrance, is the beautiful facade of Miri-Arab Madrasah.

 Approximately two kilometres west of the Lyabi Hauz pool, in Samani Park, lies the Samanid Mausoleum.
 This 10th-century small medieval crypt is Bukhara’s oldest Muslim monument and displays an amazing example of patterned, symmetrical brick construction.